 Landian charges buyers $49 for each home tour, $199 for an offer preparation session with an agent, and $99 for an AI-powered offer preparation session.
 Additionally, if the buyer would like a higher level of service, Landian charges $1,799 for a package that includes up to five home tours and two offer prep sessions.
 Added services, like additional home tours, offer prep sessions or closing consultations, are still available a la carte.

-If buyers choose to utilize this tier of service, they pay the total amount due for the services they utilized at closing, if they purchase ant house in the U.S. or Canada within 90 days of signed up, or if they purchase any house that they used Landian to schedule a tour or submit and offer on within one year of signing up for Landian.
+If buyers choose to utilize this tier of service, they pay the total amount due for the services they utilized at closing.
+Buyers will owe that total if they purchase a house in the U.S. or Canada within 90 days of signing up, or if they purchase any house where they used Landian to schedule a tour or submit an offer on within one year.
 If a buyer does not successfully close on a property, Landian says that they will not owe the firm or their agent anything.

-If you utilize just an offer prep session and the seller rejects your offer, the flat fee for the offer prep session still applies, but support for handling counteroffers is part of the original offer prep flat fee.
+If buyers utilize just an offer prep session and the seller rejects the offer, the flat fee for the offer prep session still applies, but support for handling counteroffers is part of the original flat fee.

 The company claims it saves consumers an average of $15,000 per transaction.